alkavf71/BMS_Equalizer/README.md

-# BMS_Equalizer
-Implementation of Buck and Boost Converter for Active Charge Balancing in Battery Management System
+# Implementation of Buck and Boost Converter for Active Charge Balancing in Battery Management System